Written by Sonia Su

 Is There an Opera Dress Code?

-While there isn't a specific opera dress code, opera houses generally encourage patrons to dress formally or semi-formally when attending performances.
+While there isn't a specific opera dress code, opera houses generally encourage patrons to dress formally or semi-formally rather than business casual when attending performances.
 The expectation is to show respect for the art form and the venue.
 However, the specific attire can vary depending on the opera house and the production.

 For men, this often means wearing a suit or a blazer and dress trousers, while women commonly choose elegant dresses or pantsuits.
 Some opera-goers opt for more formal attire, such as tuxedos and evening gowns, especially for premieres or gala events.